newnetdev/NetworkToCode-Class/slides/data/M02_Python_MV_Network_Libraries.md

 # Lab Time

+- Lab 8 - Using Python Modules

-- Lab 12 - Introduction to Netmiko
+- Lab 12 - Exploring Netmiko
     - Choose either IOS or JUNOS

 - Lab 13 -  Use Netmiko to interactively communicate with a network switch